Alex Verdugo Player Props: Red Sox vs. Braves

-On Tuesday, Alex Verdugo (.273 on-base percentage in past 10 games, 75 points below season-long percentage) and the Boston Red Sox face the Atlanta Braves, whose starting pitcher will be Charlie Morton.
-First pitch is at 7:10 PM ET.
+Alex Verdugo -- with an on-base percentage of .273 in his past 10 games, 75 points lower than his season-long percentage -- will be in action for the Boston Red Sox against the Atlanta Braves, with Spencer Strider on the hill, on July 26 at 7:10 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Mets.
+In his last game he had a hitless performance (0-for-4) against the Mets.

 Alex Verdugo Game Info & Props vs. the Braves